pschwede/QuarterMoon/README.md

 # QuarterMoon

-Whith QuarterMoon I wanted to try out some code for 2D strategy games I had in mind for years.
+With QuarterMoon I wanted to try out some code for 2D strategy games I had in mind for years.

 ## Requirements